There are plenty of reasons to want a travel trailer under 5000 lbs. What’s yours?

 The GCWR or gross combined weight rating (say that 5 times fast, I dare you!) is the maximum allowable weight of both your vehicle and trailer.
 This includes all the weight of what you’ve got loaded in your towing vehicle (passengers, coolers, suitcases, firewood), plus your trailer and everything in it.
 Check for this on the inside of your vehicle’s door frame or in your vehicle’s owner’s manual.

-Those four are some of the most common terms to look for when searching for a lightweight travel trailer.
+Those four are some of the most common terms to look for when searching for a lightweight camper trailer.

 Another question you might have is what kind of vehicle do I need to tow the travel trailers on this list?